dokkev/obsidian-valut/Tedrake Underactuated/Lecture 1.md

 \end{bmatrix}
 $$

-We can be more specific: "coi"
+We can be more specific: "control affine" nonlinear system
 ![[Pasted image 20240304134815.png]]

+This system is fully-acuated in